ansariwaqqas/storybook-mcp-server/README.md

 A TypeScript MCP (Model Context Protocol) server that provides comprehensive access to Storybook instances.
 This server enables AI assistants to interact with Storybook components, stories, and capture screenshots.

+The server can connect to any running Storybook instance - whether it's your local development server, a deployed production Storybook, or even public component libraries.

 ## Features

 ### Component Discovery